All Episodes

 I appreciate your call.

-We get lumps in our throats here, especially with the the way you all have been maligned and mistreated in the general this week and so forth.
+Every time we hear from somebody who served in the military here, we get lumps in our throats here, especially with the way you all have been maligned and mistreated in the general this week and so forth.

-Um we all we all share your your anger.
+We all share your anger.

 I'm glad you called.

-There was a Democrat and then they're nuts.
+There was a Democrat, and then they're nuts.

 There was an online forum with the Democrat presidential candidates moderated by Bill Maher.